-There are several recent examples of archeomagnetic dating derived from geomagnetic field intensity variations (e.g. Kovacheva et al., 2004; Jordanova et al., 2004; Ben-Yosef et al., 2008).
-In particular, Ben-Yosef et al. (2008) took advantage of archeointensity data spanning the last few millennia BC now available from the Middle East to constrain the age of several poorly dated archeometallurgical sites.
-This approach, which relies on archeointensity determinations obtained from copper slag deposits, is promising, although the proposed ages do not seem definite because of the still limited time resolution of the "reference" archeointensity curve from the Middle East.
-At this stage, it is of interest to discuss further the comparison between reliable archeointensity data obtained from Western

-Europe and from the Middle East.
+There are several recent examples of archeomagnetic dating derived from geomagnetic field intensity variations (e.g. Kovacheva et al. [77]; Jordanova et al. [78]; Ben-Yosef et al. [79]).
+In particular, Ben-Yosef et al. [79] took advantage of archeointensity data spanning the last few millennia BC now available from the Middle East to constrain the age of several poorly dated archeometallurgical sites.
+This approach, which relies on archeointensity determinations obtained from copper slag deposits, is promising, although the proposed ages may be debatable because of the still limited time resolution of the "reference" archeointensity curve from the Middle East.
+At this stage, it is of interest to discuss further the comparison between reliable archeointensity data obtained from Western Europe and from the Middle East.
 When concordant in age, the data appear very similar after reduction to the same geographic latitude using the approximation of a "simple" geocentric axial dipole.
-This indicates that, over the past few millennia, geomagnetic field intensity variations in Western Eurasia were strongly dominated by the dipole field component (or at least very low degree spherical harmonics), therefore offering the possibility to construct a composite reliable intensity variation curve that would integrate data obtained from different places over a large spatial area and concerning different civilizations, such as France, Italy, Greece, Bulgaria, Egypt or Mesopotamia (Genevey et al., 2008).
+This indicates that, over the past few millennia, geomagnetic field intensity variations in Western Eurasia were strongly dominated by the dipole field component (or at least very low degree spherical harmonics), therefore offering the possibility to construct a composite reliable intensity variation curve that would integrate data obtained from different places over a large spatial area and concerning different civilizations, such as France, Italy, Greece, Bulgaria, Egypt or Mesopotamia (Genevey et al. [33]).
 We may, for instance, use Neolithic intensity data obtained from the Middle East to constrain the age of poorly dated potsherds found in Western Europe.
 Another consequence is also clear: the accuracy and the time resolution of the reference Western Eurasian intensity variation curve may be notably improved by selecting only the best dated groups of fragments available from the "richest" periods of the different concerned civilizations.
-Such careful selection of well-dated and reliable intensity results is however far from trivial (e.g. Genevey et al., 2008), but would doubtlessly increase the potential of (and the interest in) the archeointensity dating technique all over the Mediterranean area.
-Note that there is no other place in the world (neither South of North America, nor Africa or even China), where our knowledge of past regional geomagnetic field intensity fluctuations is presently good enough to currently use those variations for accurate dating.
+Such careful selection of well-dated and reliable intensity results is however far from trivial (e.g. Genevey et al. [33]), but would doubtlessly increase the potential of (and the interest in) the archeointensity dating technique all over the Mediterranean area.
+Note that there is no other place in the world (neither South of North America, nor Africa nor even China), where our knowledge of past regional geomagnetic field intensity fluctuations is presently good enough to currently use these variations for accurate dating.
+However, the recent efforts to acquire new archeointensity data from Mesoamerica and South America (e.g. Stark et al. [80]; Rodriguez Ceja et al. [81]) should rapidly lead to the construction of new regional reference geomagnetic field intensity variation curves.

-6b.
+6.2.
 Archeomagnetism and ancient human societies